RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | marker           | String| Base 64 encoded string that represents where the paging should being.
 It should be left blank to begin paging.

 ## Box.getSingleLegalHoldPolicy
 Get information about a legal hold policy.
+Only Business Plus or Enterprise account.

 | Field      | Type  | Description
 |------------|-------|----------